MicrosoftDocs/learn/learn-pr/wwl-azure/get-started-cloud-native-apps-containerized-deployments/includes/2-examine-cloud-navite-apps.md

 Cloud-native applications are built to take advantage of cloud computing models to increase speed, flexibility, and quality, while reducing deployment risks.
 Cloud-native applications offer the following advantages:

 - **Resilient**.
 Cloud-native applications are resilient to failure and can scale to meet demand.
-They are designed to be loosely coupled and distributed, so if one component fails, the application can continue to function.
+They're designed to be loosely coupled and distributed, so if one component fails, the application can continue to function.
 - **Elastic**.
 Cloud-native applications can scale out to meet demand and scale in to reduce costs.
 They can also scale to zero when not in use.
 - **Observable**.
 Cloud-native applications are observable, so you can monitor their health and performance.
 - **Automated**.
 Cloud-native applications are automated, so you can build, test, and deploy them quickly and reliably.